Akintola-Stephen/availability-api/README.md

 4. weekEnds
 *   Returns every weekend dates (Saturday and Sundays Only)

-## Account Funding

-The amount is captured when a user wants to fund their account

-# Validations
 ## Instructions to running the application
 1. git clone from the repo "https://github.com/Akintola-Stephen/availability-api.git".
 2. Change to the directory with the command cd "availability-api"